wix/Detox/README.rst

 - `Autobahn <http://www.tavendo.de/autobahn/testsuite.html>`_ (using its fuzzing
   client)

-I found Autobahn (and twisted) to be the most difficult to use.
-I have not been too impressed by it's performance in testing either.
-Maybe it has to do with the masking?

 The Tornado one is dirt simple and works like a charm.  (`IPython notebook
 <http://ipython.org/ipython-doc/dev/interactive/htmlnotebook.html>`_ uses it
 too).
 It's much easier to configure handlers and routes than in